-The quick answer is yes, you can sleep in a waist trainer.
-But don’t start piling up the cake just now because waist trainers don’t actually make you lose weight but rather shape your body.
-They are the modern versions of corsets, which means, in time they will train your body to assume the coveted hourglass shape.
-The amazing thing about all this is that you can do it at night while you sleep!
+Yes, you can sleep in a waist trainer.
+But sleeping in waist trainer doesn’t make you lose weight.
+It’s the modern version of a corset, meaning that it trains your body to assume the coveted hourglass shape.
+And you can do it at night while you sleep in your bed!

-If you want a more in-depth answer, keep reading!
+If you want a more in-depth answer as well as know what are the best-rated waist trainers in 2020, keep reading!

 1. Waist Trainer by Nebility